cdyyyy/M3PL/README.md

 For installation and other package requirements, please follow the instructions detailed in [INSTALL.md](docs/INSTALL.md).

 ## Data preparation
-Please follow the instructions at [DATASETS.md](docs/DATASETS.md) to prepare all datasets.
+Please follow the instructions in [DATASETS.md](docs/DATASETS.md) to prepare all datasets.

 ## Training and Evaluation